mighdoll/tys/README.md

 sucrase-node is faster than ts-node, but provides no type checking.

 ### Add .ts config file support to an existing tool with .js config files
+Tys can also compile and cache TypeScript configuration files for existing tools that use .js configuration files.

-See [gulptys](https://github.com/mighdoll/tys/blob/master/gulptys.config.ts) for an example.
+See [gulptys](https://github.com/mighdoll/tys/blob/master/src/gulptys.mustache) for an example.
 A gulptys symlink is installed when you install tys.
 (gulp also supports .ts config files on its own, but the gulptys wrapper is 4x faster.)

 ### Create a new tool with .ts config files
 See [config-file-ts](https://github.com/mighdoll/config-file-ts) to integrate caching TypeScript config files into tools you write.